 A black body is an idealized physical body that absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence.
-An opposite case - a white body (with a "rough surface) reflects all incident rays completely and uniformly in all directions.
+An opposite case - a white body (with a rough surface) reflects all incident rays completely and uniformly in all directions.

-A black body absorbs all radiation incident upon it, but due to the energy conservation law it re-radiates the energy.
+A black body absorbs all radiation incident upon it, but due to the energy conservation law it re-radiates the energy - by means of termal radiation.
 This radiation has its typical character and it is not dependent upon the type of radiation which is incident upon it.